 In almost every instance in the Bible, as well as in life, pride is associated with failure, not success.
 We hear a great deal about the inferiority complex, but the superiority complex of pride is seldom spoken of.
 Pride caused the fall of Lucifer, and he became Satan, the devil.

 Pride keeps thousands away from Christ today.
 What will my friends say?
 What will my family think?
 Will my reputation be affected if I become a Christian?

-Jesus said, “And whoever exalts himself will be humbled, and he who humbles himself will be exalted” (Matthew 23:12).
+Jesus said, “And whoever exalts himself will be humbled, and he who humbles himself will be exalted” (Mat.
+23:12).
 The entrance to the Kingdom of Heaven is gained through your coming in humility.